wcamarao/cappuccino/Readme.md

 # mock.js

-  mock.js is a javascript mocking library built on node.js' assert module.
+### javascript mocking library built on node.js' assert module

+  The API is pretty much similar to Mockito, but there are some different aspects as well.
+It's a bit more lax, as it allows method calls in mocks by default.
+There are more cool differences that you find out by giving it a try.

 ## Installation

 Using the node package manager

     $ npm install mock.js

 ## Quick Start

-  Import mock.js functions

-    var $ = require('mock.js');
-      , mock = $.mock
-      , when = $.when
-      , verify = $.verify
-      , any = $.any;

-  Let's take the following User class as example
+### Given the following User class

     function User(name) {
       this.name = name;